Guide to Weight Loss Surgery in Mexico

 Accumulation of excess fat in the body is attributed to the following:

-The bariatric procedure is the most effective long-term option for obesity and obesity-related disease.
+The bariatric procedure is the most effective long-term option for obesity and obesity-related diseases.
 Diet and exercise alone are NOT proven long-term solutions.
 Read More: Set Point Theory

-One must commit to an overall lifestyle change before embarking on weight loss surgery.
-Bariatric surgery is not a quick fix to obesity.
-One must remain committed to their post-operative diet and work out regularly when healing occurs.
-Expected weight loss will not occur if both of these are not done continuously.
+Before embarking on weight loss surgery, one must commit to an overall lifestyle change.
+Bariatric surgery is not a quick fix for obesity.
+One must also remain committed to their post-operative diet and work out regularly when healing occurs.
+Expected weight loss will not occur if both are not done continuously.
 It is also important to take all vitamins and minerals regularly, follow the post-op diet closely, and attend all post-op visits for the best result.

 Hospital Accreditations